John Kay obituary: Swashbuckling Sun chief reporter dies aged 77

 Kay was taking a bath with his wife when he drowned her and then repeatedly tried to kill himself and was found by police after crashing his car at 80mph, the report in The Guardian states.

-‘John was thrown under the bus by Murdoch’
+Kelvin MacKenzie: ‘John was thrown under the bus by Murdoch’

 His editor from 1981 to 1994 was Kelvin MacKenzie.
 Here he pays his tribute to Kay, which includes an unflinching assessment of News Corp’s role in Operation Elveden and the end of Kay’s career.